phanduyhoang/Deepfake_python/README.md

 # Deepfake Technology Using Python

-Welcome to the **Deepfake Python** project!
+Welcome to my **Deepfake Python** project!
 This repository demonstrates how to create a basic deepfake program using Python and several powerful libraries such as Mediapipe, NumPy, and OpenCV.

 ## Overview
 In this project, we will create a deepfake application that maps the facial landmarks of one person onto another in real-time.
 The process involves extracting 3D landmarks, matching them, and using affine transformations to replicate facial expressions dynamically.